fyn-tech/fyn-schema/README.md

 This repository contains the schema definitions shared with all other repositories in the [fyn-tech](https://github.com/fyn-tech) environment.

-# Proto Generation Solution with buf and Docker
+# Proto Generation with buf and Docker

 This setup generates gRPC code from Protocol Buffer definitions using the [buf](https://buf.build/) tool within a Docker container.
 The following languages are supported: